 Lake Hiawatha is a somewhat small town located in the state of New Jersey.
 With a population of 9,237 people and two constituent neighborhoods, Lake Hiawatha is the 216th largest community in New Jersey.

 Housing costs in Lake Hiawatha are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Lake Hiawatha is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lake Hiawatha is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Lake Hiawatha who work in office and administrative support (15.78%), sales jobs (13.73%), and management occupations (9.87%).
+Lake Hiawatha is a decidedly white-collar town, with fully 85.67% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lake Hiawatha is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Lake Hiawatha who work in office and administrative support (14.56%), sales jobs (12.70%), and computer science and math (10.43%).

 Also of interest is that Lake Hiawatha has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Lake Hiawatha is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Other Asian languages.